RichardBrown384/riscos-file-formats-js/README.md

 ## Project status

-The library is provided on an as is basis.
+The library is provided on an as-is basis.

 ---
 [file-documentation]: http://www.riscos.com/support/developers/prm/fileformats.html